10up/ElasticPress/docs/theme-integration.md

 ### Customize Suggestion Markup

-When ElasticPress Autosuggest renders the suggestion list each item is run through a `window,epAutosuggestItemHTMLFilter()` function, if such a function exists.
+When ElasticPress Autosuggest renders the suggestion list each item is run through a `window.epAutosuggestItemHTMLFilter()` function, if such a function exists.
 Therefore you can provide your own markup for suggestions by defining this function from your theme or plugin.
 This can be used to include other fields in the suggestion.

 The `epAutosuggestItemHTMLFilter()` function should return the HTML for the suggestion as a string, and accept 4 parameters: